 It’s no secret that I adore the English Premier League.
 I come from a soccer-loving family.
 My brother and I played from grade school through college.
-I have followed the EPL for as long as I can remember, but it wasn’t until the 2000s that I started following regularly.
+I have followed the EPL for as long as I can remember, but it wasn’t until the 2000s that I started following the league regularly.
 That’s when the US sporting networks started broadcasting matches, complete with hilariously bad commentary.
-Seriously, listening to American sports announcers comment on English football was like listening to the Kardashians discuss physics.
+Seriously, listening to American announcers comment on English football was like listening to the Kardashians discuss physics.
 The coverage was dreadfully embarrassing, but hey, I finally got to see the best of the best play in real time.
 Beggars, choosers, blah blah blah.
 Years later, NBC picked up the broadcasting rights, employed English announcers, and all was right in the world.

 Every Premier League fan has a team.
 It’s not enough to just enjoy quality football.
 No, you must choose, and choose wisely.
 For once your team is chosen, there is no going back.
 You will stick with that team through thick and thin, even if they get relegated or acquire Mario Balotelli.
 No crying, no whining, you stick with them forever like a tattered piece of luggage.
 And so, I decided to pick my team.
 I had watched the EPL for a few solid years and it was now the mid 2000s.
 At the time, four big teams dominated the league: Chelsea, Arsenal, Liverpool, and Manchester United.
 Every weekend, there was one club I looked forward to seeing in action more than any other … Manchester United.